CIVIL APPEALS

 From 2001-06, Siegel was a partner at Watts Law Firm in Houston, where he worked on commercial, product liability, intellectual property, and other litigation.
 Victories included a substantial confidential settlement in franchise litigation on behalf of Texas beer distributors against Anheuser-Busch, and a significant arbitral award for the founder of a securities firm illegally ejected from his business just before its sale for $150 million.

 Siegel established the Law Offices of Martin J. Siegel to focus on appellate advocacy in 2007.
 In addition to extensive writing on legal topics, Siegel founded and directs the Appellate Civil Rights Clinic at the University of Houston Law Center, where he also teaches American Legal History.
-He also serves on the board of the Anti-Defamation League, Southwest Region, and has drafted state legislative testimony and amicus briefing for the ADL.
+He also currently chairs the board of the Anti-Defamation League, Southwest Region, and has drafted state legislative testimony and amicus briefing for the ADL.